Here are key tips for winter houseplant care, so you can keep your indoor plants alive and healthy during the cooler, darker months.

 When watering my houseplants the other day, I got to thinking about how I do it differently in the cooler, darker months.
-I was going to do a post and video solely on this subject but thought, why not cover the whole nine yards?
-Therefore, this post covers my 16 key tips for winter houseplant care.
+I wasn’t going to do a post and video solely on this subject but thought, why not cover the whole nine yards?

 1. Cut back on the frequency of watering.

 Unless you keep your home at sauna-like temps, the soil won’t be drying out as fast.
 Therefore, the roots won’t need as much water at this time.

 I live in Tucson which is hot and dry for 5 months of the year so I water my houseplants roughly every 7 days.
 In winter I cut back the frequency back to every 10 – 21 days.

 How often you water yours will vary depending on the type of plants you have, the pot sizes and soil makeup, light conditions, degree of humidity, and how warm or cool your home is.

 2. Decrease the amount of water.